 To determine the right internet speed for your needs, tally up your employees and think about their daily work.
 Or, check out a chart of Mbps speeds that correlate with downloading files, streaming videos, and similar internet-based tasks.
 Time is money, and it might be worth it to pay more for a better internet package than deal with lag because of a slow, low-bandwidth connection.

 If you don’t know anything about cars, it’s easy to get taken for a ride at the dealership.
 The same goes for internet speed.
 Instead of buying the Rolls Royce of internet packages, maybe you only need a modest mid-level sedan.
 By determining exactly what you need and ensuring you understand Mbps, you won’t buy too little or pay too much for internet—you’ll save money in the long run since your internet won’t be too slow or too fast, it’ll be just right.

 Buying internet for your business may seem daunting.
-But when you familiarize yourself with Mbps and why it’s vital for your business, you’ll already be a step ahead of the pack.
-Plus, when you understand how internet speed impacts your company’s success, you’ll know exactly how much speed you need to thrive.
+But when you familiarize yourself with Mbps, why it’s vital for your business, and how much you need to operate efficiently, you’ll already be a step ahead of the pack.
+With these recommendations, you’ll know what to look for from service providers and exactly how much speed you need to thrive.